-Initially, I was interested having heard about the ‘Workington Man’ during the 2019 general election, but more recently I’ve been following the £160m proposed metallurgical coal mine near Whitehaven – Woodhouse Colliery by West Cumbria Mining (WCM).
+Initially, I was interested in the area having heard about the ‘Workington Man’ during the 2019 general election, but more recently in following the twists and turns of the £160m proposed metallurgical coal mine near Whitehaven – Woodhouse Colliery.

 And, I was wryly amused that their design looks a bit like a cousin of the Eden Project – gone over to the dark-side.

 Meet Charlie in Workington

 According to the stereotype during the 2019 general election, the Workington ‘man’ is about 45 years old – a leaver, ex-Labour who more recently has voted Conservative.

 In the 1840s, the town became a coal mining powerhouse and steelworks flourished from the 1870s.
 Workington then became one of the most important sites for UK steel production, until being decommissioned in the 1980s.

 Following the loss of coal and steel on which it thrived, the whole area then faced crippling unemployment.
 The area has since changed as many miners left to find work elsewhere, retired or have long gone.
 Those that stayed are tight-knit, proud of their roots and deeply patriotic.

 Today, many of them are employed in the nuclear industry in Sellafield or in other industries such as chemicals, cardboard, the docks, waste management and recycling old computers for export.

 Like most Cumbrians, they might have a deep awe of nature.
 On a weekend, they’ll walk on the fells or along the West Cumbrian coast where they see the vast array of offshore wind farms.

 They might also know that Cumbria has one of the UK’s highest tidal ranges with significant potential for energy generation.
 Plus, with so much peat, rain and fast flowing rivers here – there’s plenty of scope for peatland restoration and hydro.